-With less than 6 months available to recreate the entire site, reInteractive worked closely with ABC Commercial's project manager to implement a customised agile development process.
+With less than 6 months available to recreate the entire site, reInteractive worked closely with ABC Commercial's Project Manager to implement a customised agile development process.
 This allowed for key features to be developed according to priority, as well as testing of freshly delivered features by ABC Commercial.

-Towards the end of the 6 month window, this agile process was critical in scope management allowing the management team to prioritise remaining feature requests and bugs to ensure that the most critical were handled before deployment.
+Towards the end of the 6 month window, this agile process was critical in scope management, allowing the management team to prioritise remaining feature requests and bugs to ensure that the most critical were handled before deployment.

-Given the large number of stakeholders involved in the project, the agile process allowed the entire team to remain responsive to required changes, and head off any risks caused by competing priorities or functionality.
+Given the large number of stakeholders involved in the project, the agile process allowed the entire team to remain responsive to required changes, and heed off any risks caused by competing priorities or functionality.